jhu-aap-econ/merino/markdown/Ch2. The Simple Regression Model.md

 plt.tight_layout()
 ```

-In this code, we intentionally violate the zero conditional mean assumption by setting the mean of the error term to be dependent on $x$: $\text{E}(u|x) = (x - 4)/5$.
-We then perform the Monte Carlo simulation and examine the results.
+In this vectorized code, we intentionally violate the zero conditional mean assumption by setting the mean of the error term to depend on $x$: $\text{E}(u|x) = (x - 4)/5$.
+Instead of looping, we use broadcasting to add the conditional mean to all replications at once, then perform the vectorized Monte Carlo simulation.

 :::{note} Interpretation of Example 2.13.3
 :class: dropdown